RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

 * The teams are temporary, and the collaborators can be assigned to different teams in the future.
+* The HRM can refuse to accept the proposed team.